The technetronic era involves the gradual appearance of a more controlled

 enlightenment and the resolution of the human condition?
 Is there a God

-that would intervene, or continue to be uninvolved, apparently for the last
+that would intervene, or continue to be uninvolved, which has apparently

 If we get too fixated upon worrying